 QuestionPro will provide details about its own data expiry policy.
 We recommend that our customers either adapt or refine their own data retention period and state it clearly.

 We empower our survey respondents to set the language of their choice and answer survey questions.

 This would satisfy the principle of informed consent of subjects and respondents with regards to expiry of data.

 GDPR calls for allowing citizens and users to be able to look at and download all the data collected on a user.
 GDPR advices machine readable format for downloading the data for respondents.

 QuestionPro will provide a mechanism for respondents to download not only the survey data, but also metadata associated with the user while we are in the process to collecting their responses.
 This includes details about the IP address, browser information etc.

-The respondents will be able to see that and download it in PDF as well as JSON format - to make it compliant with the spirit of GDPR.
+The respondents will be able to view and download it in PDF as well as JSON format - to make it GDPR compliant.

-Respondents- when they click on I Privacy and Data Security will see a list of all the surveys that they have taken.
-They can download a PDF copy of the data that has been collected from them.
+When respondents click on Privacy and Data Security they will see a list of all the surveys they have taken and download a PDF copy of the data that has been collected from them.

 GDPR calls for a legal obligation for the notification to supervisory authority regarding a data breach within 72 hours of knowing about it.